Types of Template Conditions

 Citavi checks if a reference inserted with the Word Add-In has been inserted with an option.
 You can use these options to define formatting for special cases.
 Options can be defined in the Citation Style Editor.

 In a footnote style you would like the full citation to appear the first time a reference is cited (Default template).
 If the reference is cited again (new template with the condition "Consecutive citation (same reference)", the word "ibid." should appear.
-However, you do not want "ibid." to be the first footnote on a new page.
-You need to define a new template using one of the options so that you can override the insertion of "ibid." on a new page.
+However, you may sometimes need to sprecify an exception, for example if you do not want "ibid." to appear in the caption for a figure or graph.
+Define a new template using one of the options so that you can override the insertion of "ibid." as needed.
 You would create a new template that inserts a full or shortened citation when you insert a reference with "/option1".

 Conditions Based on Cross References Inside the Publication